kkneomis/Web-Security-I/README.md

 select * users where name='Simeon'
 ```
 This sql would statement simply pull my account information within a web application.
 In a web application, the developer might dynamically generate a sql statement based on the user input.

+Suppose the developer wanted to select users based on your input, the sql statement might look like this:
 ```sql
 select * users where name=[NAME]
 ```
+The problem with this is you (you sneaky person you ;] ) might try to enter a value to break that sql statement or use it to extract more information the database than you are entitled to (usernames, passwords, ssn numbers, etc...).